samuraictf/slack/README.md

 # slack

-A fifo that sits on the game box at `/home/ctf/slack`.
+Most attack-defend CTFs (including DEFCON Finals) have a segregated game network, which is not directly connected to the internet.
+The server which each team must defend from other attackers has no route to the internet.
+This causes problems when trying to disseminate time-critical information, like when a CTF service is being exploited.

-Write to it, and data gets forwarded to slack.
+This project is effectively a fifo that sits on the game box at `/home/ctf/slack`.
+Write to it, and data gets forwarded to Slack an accomplice machine which is connected to both the game network and the public internet (e.g. a competitor's laptop).

 The first two space-delimited fields are the channel and username, for example `#ctf` and `funbot`.